Trump becomes first president to speak at March for Life: 'Every life brings love'

 The march was expected to draw 100,000 activists to the nation's capital as Republicans like Trump pursue an ambitious pro-life agenda.
 While pro-life activists have heaped praise on the president for his pro-life policies, his actions have sparked lawsuits and condemnation from groups like Planned Parenthood.

-"Further confirmation that the sitting President of the United States is determined to end the American people's ability to access abortion," Acting Planned Parenthood President and CEO Alexis McGill Johnson tweeted Wednesday in response to Trump's March for Life appearance.
+"Further confirmation that the sitting President of the United States is determined to end the American people's ability to access abortion," acting Planned Parenthood president and CEO Alexis McGill Johnson tweeted Wednesday in response to Trump's appearance on the march.

-Fox News' Sam Dorman contributed to this report.
+Fox News' Sam Dorman, Vandana Rambaran contributed to this report.